ZoomyCat/ghmd-ccs/README.md

 ### Got any more info?

-Check out the [info](http://edge226.github.io/ghmd-ccs/info/) page.
+Check out the [info](http://edge226.github.io/ghmd-ccs/info/) page on installing, configuring and using ghmd-ccs.